shan-alexander/finance-solution/README.md

 # libf financial library for Rust

-## Libf is a financial library for time-value-of-money problems.
+## libf is a financial library for time-value-of-money problems.

 People who will find this crate helpful include:
 - **Students of Finance** who want to solve their financial problems using something better than a crude handheld calculator.
 Using this library also reduces the chance of human error, and provides better output and data displays than Excel.